 The Basics: My name is Langston, and I’m a poet at heart—reserved and shy, but very much interested in love.
 I’m very gentle, and once I trust you, I will purr and nuzzle my head into your hand.
-I’m still learning that the world isn’t scary, though, so I need someone who will be very patient and really work with me on my extreme shyness.
-So far, I like to keep hidden in a safe cave-like place, and you have to come to me.
-I am what you would call a “project cat” as it may take me a long time and effort to get me out of my shell.
+I can be extremely shy at first.
+I will start off hidden in a safe cave-like place, and you have to come to me.
+Once I trust you though I am great company.
+I’m treat motivated and I don’t shed much.
+I can be nippy but it’s part of how I communicate what I want; I don’t bite hard.
 I was a stray from the county shelter, so there isn’t much known about my past; I am a man of mystery.

 Dislikes: Small children and dogs would likely be too scary for me.

 Looking for: A home that really knows how to help a shy, sensitive cat feel safe.
 I also need someone who is ready to take on a cat who may have a heart condition that needs medication or management in the future.

 All of our animals are vaccinated, treated for parasites, microchipped, spayed or neutered, and cats are tested for feline immunodeficiency virus (FIV) and feline leukemia virus (FeLv).
 All animals receive any necessary veterinary care (dentals, etc.) until the time of adoption.